⚠️ Work in progress — createCMS is pre-1.0 and not production-ready (not tested in production). Expect breaking changes.

 Reusable blocks and references

 Reuse vs duplicate: embed a reference when several entries should share content that is edited in one place (a change propagates to every embedder on the next read).
 Duplicate instead when each copy should diverge independently.
-Setting reusableBlock: true on a collection is only an editor hint that its roots are meant to be embedded; any collection can be a reference target.
+Setting reusableBlock: true on a collection is only an editor hint that its roots are meant to be embedded; any collection can be a reference target, and the delete-in-use guard protects a referenced root regardless of the flag.

 For exact signatures, see defineCollection.
 To model the building blocks, see Blocks.